aloytag/electrical-grid-simulator/README.md

 > __Warning__ <br>
 > <span style="color:red">
-<b>This application is considered in alpha stage.
+<b>This application is in an early stage of development.
 So you can expect incomplete sections and some (or many) bugs.
 New changes may cause incompatibilities with older versions (old files that no longer work with newer versions of the program).</b>
 </span>

 ## Goals
 - Providing a minimalistic, modern and good-looking interface.
 - Multiplatform: GNU/Linux, MS Windows and Apple MacOS (not tested on MacOS).
-- Providing an extension system to expand its capabilities **(WIP, not available yet)**.
+- Providing an extensions system to expand its capabilities **(new, starting in versión 0.0.6.9)**.

 ## How it is built
 EGS is built in Python and entirely from open source and free software.
 The main core components are:

+* The [pandapower](https://www.pandapower.org/) modeling and calculation library for electrical power systems.
 * The [Qt](https://www.qt.io/) toolkit with [PySide2](https://wiki.qt.io/Qt_for_Python) and [Qt.py](https://github.com/mottosso/Qt.py) bindings for the UI.
 * The [NodeGraphQt](https://github.com/jchanvfx/NodeGraphQt) library for building the graph (schematic network graphic).
 * The [PyQtDarkTheme](https://github.com/5yutan5/PyQtDarkTheme) package for applying modern themes (light and dark themes).